Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 Throughout this course, you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab you will access your environment, create a Microsoft Dataverse database.
+In this lab, you will access your environment, and create a Microsoft Dataverse database.
 You will also create a data model to support the following requirements:

 - R1 – Track information for scheduled campus visits